rafaelromao/keyboards/docs/macros.md

 - If there is a macro being recorded, using the [Default Mod Key](modifiers.md#default-mod-and-alt-thumb-keys) to deactivate one-shot modifiers (tapping it twice) will stop recording and clear the current macro.
 - Source Code: [dynamic_macro.c](../src/qmk/users/rafaelromao/features/dynamic_macro.c)

-### Zoom Controls
-- In the right side of the Macros layer, there are keys to control Zoom, which can be either Cmd+ and Cmd- or Ctrl+ and Ctrl-, according to the operating system that is selected.

 ### IDE Dancing
 - Also in the Macros layers, which means, when holding any of the home row pinky keys, the outer thumb keys can be used to tap dance through some of the most common IDE shortcuts, using keybindings from IntelliJ IDEA.
 - Left Side: